2000bera/2000bera/README.md

 - 🐍 Python for Data Science & Machine Learning (in progress in Udemy)
 - 📊 Data Analysis with Pandas (completed in Udemy)
 - 🤖 Exploring Machine Learning and AI concepts
+- 📚 BSc with computer science and electronics (in progress in NWU)

 ### 🌱 What I'm Learning
 - Python libraries: Pandas, NumPy, Matplotlib, Scikit-learn